cookea35/COMP-7720/README.md

 References used are referenced in each file.

-To run: while in the 'Project' directory, type `python3 projectBZip2.py` to run the project.
+To run: while in the 'Project' directory, type `python3 projectBZip2.py` in the command line to run the project.

 Files operated on are contained in the `calgarycorpus` and `cantrbry` directories